rsekijima/quest-project/README.md

 ## What is missing

 - Kubernetes config
-- CQRS on the Catalog
+- Implement CQRS on the Catalog service
 - Finish the Quest Processing
-    - Right now it is just receiving the events but not doing the necessary logic to update the progress of the user on quests
+    - It is receiving the events but not doing the necessary logic to update the progress of the user on quests

 ## API login/access-token

-This API will be called on sign in, this will trigger to send events to the processing-service:
+This API will be called on sign in and it will trigger to send events to the processing-service:

 ```
     #Not new user